mpaulacaldas/marktheline/README.md

 <!-- badges: end -->

-An addin package that mimics the (hidden) line marking shortcut available in the RStudio API and exposes it so it can be assigned to a new keyboard binding.
+An addin package that mimics the (hidden) line marking shortcut available in the RStudio IDE and exposes it so it can be assigned to a new keyboard binding.

 Why would you do this?
 To prevent conflicts with the